 Unlike a full-time work contract, freelancers and businesses don’t always have enough clients or work each month to pay the bills.
 This means that you need to have enough savings or earnings in other months to cover the dry spells, without having to look for additional income from a job, loan or relatives.

 Is there a market for you in Germany and potential clients?

 It’s important that know that you’ll have work once you get here and how to develop your business.
 Do you have the right qualifications and experience?
 What’s the competition like?
 Will you need to speak German?
 You’ll also need to have more than one client, so you don’t fall into a pseudo-self-employment situation (Scheinselbststandigkeit).
 Yeah, this topic confuses Germans too.
 But, if you have several paying clients, then you’re usually fine.
+The rule of thumb is that no one client should account for more than 80% of your income.
 Proving that there is a need for your skills on the local market can be done very differently depending on your profile.
 For example, there is a very well-know shortage of software engineers in Berlin.
 In this case, the market is very defined and it’s easy to prove that you are needed.
 In doubt, you can ask for assistance at the local chamber of commerce (IHK: “Industrie & Handelskammer”), who can help you to prove that.